Haida people: 19th century

-British colonial authorities formally annexed Haida Gwaii in 1853 by establishing the Colony of the Queen Charlotte Islands.
+In 1850, gold was discovered on southern Haida Gwaii.
+The Haida had been instructed to look for the mineral by the Hudson's Bay Company.
+A Haida man, possibly Albert Edenshaw, was shown where to find gold by an elderly woman in Skidegate, which he subsequently brought to officers at Fort Simpson.
+This discovery instigated a brief gold rush in 1851, drawing American prospectors to the area.
+The Haida themselves took an active role in the mining of gold, seeing it as a new material for trade.
+In response to the gold rush, British colonial authorities formally annexed Haida Gwaii in 1853, establishing the Colony of the Queen Charlotte Islands.
 It was later integrated into the Colony of British Columbia in 1858.
-Colonial authorities backed their claims using gunboat diplomacy, both in Haida Gwaii and more broadly throughout northeastern Pacific coastal indigenous title territories.
+Colonial authorities backed their claims using gunboat diplomacy, both in Haida Gwaii and more broadly throughout northeastern Pacific coastal Indigenous title territories.

 Also in 1857, the USS Massachusetts was sent from Seattle to nearby Port Gamble, where indigenous raiding parties made up of Haida (from territory claimed by the British) and Tongass (from territory claimed by the Russians) had been attacking and enslaving the Coast Salish people there.
 When the Haida and Tongass (sea lion tribe Tlingit) warriors refused to acknowledge American jurisdiction and to hand over those among them who had attacked the Puget Sound communities, a battle ensued in which 26 natives and one government soldier were killed.
-In the aftermath of this, Colonel Isaac Ebey, a U.S. military officer and the first settler on Whidbey Island, was shot and beheaded on 11 August 1857 by a small Tlingit group from Kake, Alaska, in retaliation for the killing of a respected Kake chief in the raid the year before.
+In the aftermath of this, Colonel Isaac Ebey, a U.S. military officer and the first settler on Whidbey Island, was shot and beheaded on August 11, 1857, by a small Tlingit group from Kake, Alaska, in retaliation for the killing of a respected Kake chief in the raid the year before.
 Ebey's scalp was purchased from the Kake by an American trader in 1860.